 Statistics from workers' compensation boards across Western Canada show that the Energy Safety Canada funding sectors indicate steady and significant improvement in the claim rates from all three provinces.
 Average claim rate (both Lost Time and Total Claim Rate) has been consistently declining year-over-year and has fallen substantially since 2007.
-Alberta saw a significant increase in rates in 2021, due to COVID-19.
+Alberta saw a significant increase in rates in 2021 due to COVID-19, and a decrease in 2022 as those claims became less prevalent.
 COVID-19 claim numbers were not reported by WCB Saskatchewan or WorkSafeBC.

-Claim Rate and Activity Trend: Please note, claim rates across the three provinces are not comparable due to differences in measurement by provincial Workers Compensation Boards.
+Claim Rate and Activity Trend: Please note, claim rates across the three provinces are not comparable due to differences in measurement by provincial workers' compensation boards.
 There are differences in the claim reporting, claim classification and the cap on insurable earnings, which is used to estimate personyears (PY) worked.